 The general definition of heat treatment may be the heating and cooling of metals.
 However, the heat treatment process is more controlled.
 While the heating and cooling processes are in place, the shape of the working metal remains intact.

 During this process, the structural and physical properties of the material change to serve the desired purpose.
 It could also be for further metal works.
-Heat treatment of steel or metals plays important roles in various manufacturing stages.
+Heat treatment of steel or metals plays important role in various manufacturing stages.

 How Does Heat Treatment of Metals Work?